Course Coordinator:Joanne Casey (jcasey1@usc.edu.au) School:School of Education and Tertiary Access

 teaching sessions and campuses where this course is usually offered.

 This course builds capacity to design and discern effective pedagogy within English for Years 7 -10.
-You organise and plan lessons using the Australian Curriculum English, apply your knowledge, understanding and skills to interpret, evaluate and adapt learning, in order to engage Junior Secondary students.
-You will develop deep knowledge of how to integrate Aboriginal and Torres Strait Islander perspectives into learning activities and critically reflect on your developing teaching practice.
+Using the Australian Curriculum English, apply your knowledge, understanding and skills to interpret, evaluate and adapt learning, in order to engage Junior Secondary students.
+You interrogate unit plans to evaluate lesson sequences with a focus on the teaching of literary texts.
+You integrate Aboriginal and Torres Strait Islander perspectives into learning activities and critically reflect on your developing teaching practice.

 Activity | Hours | Beginning Week | Frequency |